Azure/Cloud-Native/website/blog-60daysofIA/2024-04-01/building-a-multichannel-notification-system-2.md

 public async Task<IActionResult> Run([HttpTrigger(AuthorizationLevel.Anonymous, "post")] HttpRequest req)
 ```

-If the request body fails to deserialize into SmsRequest, return a BadRequestResult:
+If the request body fails to deserialize into `SmsRequest`, return a `BadRequestResult`:

 `csharp`
 ```